Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Wireless Communication Empowering Embodied Intelligence

 This semantic augmentation is enacted through a PCE loop that supports semantic escalation \cite{Xu2023}.
-The onboard model of an agent manages the high-frequency loop of converting digital perceptions into routine actions but triggers a query upon encountering a perception of low semantic certainty.
+The onboard model of an agent manages the high-frequency perceptual loop, continuously monitoring its own inference confidence and triggering cloud escalation only when this certainty metric falls below a task-specific threshold.
 Consider a logistics robot that perceives a novel spill.
-Its local model can process the digital information regarding the shape and color of the substance but cannot ascertain its semantic meaning, for example, whether it is benign or hazardous.
-The agent escalates this query to a large multi-modal model in the cloud.
-This large model cognizes the data and, by referencing a global knowledge base, provides a high-value semantic output, identifying the substance as a corrosive chemical and prescribing a corresponding safety protocol.
-The agent then executes this semantically-rich directive.
-This powerful mechanism extends across applications, enabling an autonomous vehicle to understand the complex semantic context of a human gesture or allowing a smart assistant to interpret the underlying semantic intent of an ambiguous user utterance.
-Thus, by providing a seamless bridge for semantic escalation, the wireless communication system elevates the cognitive process from simple pattern recognition to deep contextual understanding.
+Its local model can process shape and color information but cannot ascertain the semantic meaning of the substance.
+The agent escalates this query to a cloud-hosted multi-modal model, which references a global knowledge base to identify the substance as a corrosive chemical and prescribe a safety protocol.
+Before executing this directive, the agent cross-validates it against local sensor ground truth to mitigate potential hallucinations and domain biases inherent in large models.
+Over time, local models refine their recognition boundaries through lightweight distillation of cloud-derived knowledge, gradually reducing escalation frequency and strengthening local autonomy without prohibitive on-device LLM training.